The evolution of NZAOC ammunition responsibilities 1939-1945

 • Administration of personnel of the IOO Section, while attached to ammunition depots concerning pay, rations, quarters, clothing and discipline

-• Transport arrangements for the movement of ammunition not connected with the inspection and repair of ammunition at depots.
+• Transport arrangements for the movement of ammunition are not connected to the inspection and repair of ammunition at depots.

 Notes